stef-the/Auto-Properties/README.md

 Creates a .properties file for your Optifine CIT, based off of file input, to make texture packs a little easier to make.
 The script was built on **Python 3.8.2** and the GUI module used is **tkinter** (universally installed into python).

 Started Feb.
 5, 2021

+## Requirements for CIT (1.8.9):
+- Latest Optifine version

+- Custom Items -> ON

+- Use a release of Forge or Optifine through the regular Minecraft launcher to fix issues

 ### How do I use it?
 - Choose what you want to make a file for